 More than two dozen organizations, represented by hundreds of artists, fellows, administrators and those working in the social justice space, have participated in SPACE on Ryder Farm’s Institutional Residencies.
 Past institutional residents include Ars Nova, The Auschwitz Institute for Peace and Reconciliation, Broadway Cares/Equity Fights Aids, The Classical Theatre of Harlem, The Dramatists Guild Foundation, Ensemble Studio Theatre, Hudson Valley Shakespeare Festival, The Lark, New Dramatists, New Georges, New Victory Theater, Opening Act, Page 73 Productions, Playwrights’ Center, Playwrights Horizons, The Playwrights Realm, The Public Theater, Rattlestick Playwrights Theater, Roundabout Theatre Company, El Semillero, Soho Rep, Steppenwolf, Theatre Communications Group, Three Day Hangover and Woolly Mammoth Theatre Company, among others.

 TYPES OF INSTITUTIONAL RESIDENCIES

 Strategic Planning/Company Retreats

 Company retreats at SPACE support organizations in realizing their full potential, providing the opportunity to spend time at the farm for purposes of season or strategic planning, training and team-building.
-Meetings and workshops can be hosted indoors and out, while enjoying the farm’s historic structures, farm fresh food, morning trail walks, afternoons on Peach Lake and evening bonfires.
+Meetings and workshops can be hosted indoors and out, while enjoying the farm’s historic structures, community meals, morning trail walks, afternoons on Peach Lake and evening bonfires.
 SPACE can work with institutions to create a schedule and plan that targets an organization's specific needs and goals.